Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Fill out all the appropriate information and submit said information.
 1. Once the **Profile** page is loaded, click on the **Share Recipe** button.
 1. Fill out all the appropriate information, including an avatar, and submit the new recipe.
-1. Once the new recipe page is loaded, Check over newly created recipe for all appropriate information.
+1. Once the new recipe page is loaded, check over the newly created recipe for all appropriate information.
-1. Navigate back to **Profile** and click on the **Share Recipe** button again.
+1. Navigate back to the **Profile** page and click on the **Share Recipe** button.
 1. Fill out the form with all appropriate information, including an avatar.
 1. Choose one element of the form to incorrectly fill out and attempt to submit.
 1. Repeat step 10 until all of the form's user inputs (recipe name, prep time, cook time, recipe description, recipe ingredients, and recipe steps) have had their validation tested.
-1. Attempt to submit same recipe with a PNG or JPG file over 500KB, a non PNG or JPG file under 500KB, and a none PNG or JPG file over 500KB.
+1. Attempt to submit same recipe with a PNG or JPG image over 500KB, a non PNG or JPG image file under 500KB, and a none PNG or JPG image file over 500KB.
-1. Return to original submitted recipe.
+1. Return to the original submitted recipe's page.
-1. Click **Edit Recipe**.
+1. Click on the **Edit Recipe** button.
 1. Repeat steps 9 - 12.

 #### Document Result(s):
-1. An user account (for testing) was created to fullfill the test's requirments, record:
+1. An user account was created to fullfill the test's requirments, record:
-    + The username and email address of the account.
+    + The username, email address of the account, and that this is a test account.
 1. If any form of validation fails, record:
-    + The test name, any input/textarea that incorrectly accepted or refused information, what form of validation failed (type of validation and if was JS and/or Python), and if it was a new recipe or edited recipe.
+    + The test name, any input/textarea that incorrectly accepted or refused information, what form of validation failed (type of validation and if was JS and/or Python), if it was a new recipe or edited recipe, and a brief description of the problem.
 1. If any content has bad UX, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the bad UX.
 1. If there is an incorrect box shadow, record:
-    + The test name, recipe name, screen resolution, browser/device, and page (Jinja template).
+    + The test name, recipe name, screen resolution, browser/device, page (Jinja template), and a brief description of the incorrect box shadow.

 ### Testing Search Chef Name